Global symmetry violation from non-isometric codes: Discussion

 \section{Discussion}

 We have modeled black holes as non-isometric codes for global symmetries to demonstrate that global symmetries are violated in quantum gravity.
+The radiation density matrix in the fundamental description has global symmetry violating components.

-The Renyi entropies include the off-diagonal contributions of the density matrix of the radiation and are consistent with the QES formula.
-Additionally, the Renyi version of relative entropy for global symmetry transformation is found to be non-zero, indicating a violation of global symmetry.
-The non-isometry of the map $V$ and $W$ is essential for the derivation of the results.
-We have also discussed the remnants and the phases of global symmetry breaking.
+We have calculated the Renyi entropies and relative entropies for the radiation system with global charges.
+The Renyi entropies include the off-diagonal contributions of the density matrix and are consistent with the QES formula.
+Additionally, the Renyi versions of relative entropy for a global symmetry transformed state are calculated and found to be nonzero, indicating a violation of global symmetry.
+Specifically, the sandwiched Renyi relative entropy is utilized and the fidelity was computed.
+The non-isometry of the map $V$ and $W$ plays a vital role in the derivation of the results, yielding a nonzero relative entropy.
+It in fact blows up, when non-perturbative gravity effects are present.
+We have also discussed the entropies of the remnant-like configurations and the suppression of their contribution through the QES formula.

-Related to this work, further questions could be raised regarding discrete global symmetries, the completeness conjecture \cite{Polchinski:2003bq,Arkani-Hamed:2006emk}, the reconstruction of global charge states, and relations to complexity \cite{Akers:2022qdl}.
+Related to this work, further questions could be raised regarding more general global symmetries such as discrete and $p$-form global symmetries, the completeness conjecture \cite{Polchinski:2003bq,Arkani-Hamed:2006emk}, the reconstruction of global charge states, and relations to complexity \cite{Akers:2022qdl}.

-\subsection{Acknowledgments}
+\subsection{acknowledgments}

-This work is supported by the grant RS-2023-00277184 of the National Research Foundation of Korea.
+This work is supported by the Grant No. RS-2023-00277184 of the National Research Foundation of Korea.